rfomickybot/WhatsAlexa-2/README.md

-# Bot is Currently Unavailable, Will be back After 24 Hours!
-**Users can continue using but others kindly wait! 🥲**

 ## 🤔 What is WhatsAlexa?! 🤔
 - **WhatsAlexa** is a Helper WhatsApp Bot Written with **[Baileys](https://github.com/adiwajshing/baileys)** Which is hosted on **[Heroku Cloud Server](https://heroku.com).** Also Alexa has a **Lot of Commands/Features,** Including **Artificial Intelligence [ AI ] Features/Commands.**